TestZeus/TestZeus/README.md

 And just to name a few features :
 * a.Advance utilities like Autolocators 🧙‍♂️ (https://github.com/TestZeus/TestZeus/blob/main/README.md#autolocator-strategy-)
 * b.API integrations for REST APIs
-* c.Waiting mechanism for Salesforce UI
+* c.Waiting mechanism for Salesforce pages
-* d.Locators for Salesforce UI
+* d.Contextual actions for Salesforce UI elements
 * e.Basic integrations like Email , Selenium, TESTNG, MAVEN and page objects.

 The core of the framework works on top of Salesforce's UI API to achieve UI automation.
 Dont know what is UI API?